I live in San Francisco, and I grew up in Los Angeles. My email address is firstname.lastname@example.org, and I am @brittagus.

 When I was 11 years old, I found this image in an issue of National Geographic Magazine and decided it looked like a jeweled platypus.
 I cut it out and pasted it in a binder that I soon lost, but the image stuck in my head.
 When I was 19, I researched the image and found out that it’s a picture of an ancient Peruvian duck earring, which confirmed its status as my favorite thing.

-architecture books food geometry infrastructure insects losangeles maps memes naturalhistory netart osx plants prettypictures sanfrancisco santabarbara self toys transportation typography ucsb webdesign yahoo
+architecture books community food geometry infrastructure insects losangeles maps memes naturalhistory netart osx plants prettypictures sanfrancisco santabarbara self toys transportation typography ucsb webdesign yahoo